sinm/argparser/README.md

 # argparser
-Command line argument parser library, trying to follow POSIX and GNU guidelines.
+Command line argument parser library trying to follow POSIX and GNU guidelines.

 ## Installation
-`gem install argparser`, as usual.
+`gem install argparser` as usual.

 ## Usage by example
 Suppose there's a file named `example.rb` like this: